The Rich and the Poor

 Either treatment is partial.
 What is just and fair is for everyone to pay the same percentage regardless of investment timing, earning power, skill, education, creativity, work ethic, comfort with risk, or other determining factors pertaining to personal income in a definitively free market.
 Justice in government taxation means government should not be prejudicial regarding such factors.
 For government to do otherwise is to treat citizens with different standards.
 Note Romans 13:1 with this in mind:

-One could reason from this passage that governments unjustly penalize those who create jobs and value-added products for the betterment of society, while, in reality, Scripture tells us that those who create wealth should be praised and incentivized by government to do even greater value-added creation—perhaps by incentivizing such people with tax breaks!
+We could reason from this passage that governments unjustly penalize those who create jobs and value-added products for the betterment of society.
+In reality, Scripture tells us that those who create wealth should be praised and incentivized by government to do even greater value-added creation—perhaps by incentivizing such people with tax breaks!
 Such leads to more job creation and employment.
 Note the passage again:

 The concept of penalizing those who do right is not supported by Scripture, whereas rewarding those who do right is.

-For one to excuse disproportional taxing of a resourceful individual with a dismissive comment, “They can afford it” or “It won’t hurt them,” is to cast aside the consideration of justice in society; it is, in fact, to display prejudice and partiality when the state is definitively a free market.
-Much more often than not, the reason wealthy people are wealthy is because they have been willing to take more risk when they saw an opportunity, and/or because they worked harder and/or had more character and perseverance.
-Such things are honorable attributes that are worthy of praise by government—not penalty.
+To excuse disproportional taxing of a resourceful individual with a dismissive comment like “They can afford it” or “It won’t hurt them” is to cast aside the consideration of justice in society.
+These kinds of comments, in fact, display prejudice and partiality when the State is definitively a free market.
+Much more often than not, the reason wealthy people are wealthy is that they have been willing to take more risk when they saw an opportunity and/or because they worked harder and/or had more character and perseverance.
+Such honorable attributes are worthy of praise by government—not penalty.

 B. POWER AND PARTIALITY